rajat19/torrent-crawler/README.md

 ```

 ---
+### What's new
+Added support to download subtitles for the movie as well

+---
 ### What's next
 - Allow user to stop movie search in between
 - Store search history in cache or something for faster processing